-2. Scroll down the Template Categories list to the Microsoft

-Office Online heading.
+2. Scroll down the Template Categories list to the Microsoft Office Online heading.
 Under this heading, select Minutes.

-In the center pane, you'll see all different types of minutes templates, from PTA minutes to Annual shareholder's meeting minutes (Figure 1-
+In the center pane, you'll see all different types of minutes templates, from PTA minutes to Annual shareholder's meeting minutes (Figure 1-5).

-5).
 When you click a template's icon, a preview appears in the pane on the right.

 Figure 1-5.
-The New Document box lists prebuilt templates that live at download the template from the Microsoft Office Online Web site.
-A rating, from 0 to 5 stars, tells you what other people think of the template (the $\,$ rating system is kind of like the one at Amazon.com).
+The New Document box lists prebuilt templates that live at Microsoft Office Online in categories like Agendas, Brochures, Calendars, and Minutes.
+Below the thumbnail you see an estimate of how long it takes to download the template from the Microsoft Office Online Web site.
+A rating, from 0 to 5 stars, tells you what other people think of the template (the rating system is kind of like the one at Amazon.com).